dhoove/tixml2svd/README.md

   <resetMask>0xFFFFFFFF</resetMask>
 ```

+## Credits

+- [nholstein](https://github.com/nholstein): Auto BOM detection, CPU header creation

+## Devices

-This is a list of devices that, after
+This is an incomplete list of devices that, after
 [patching](./doc/ccsv8_dev.diff), can be converted to SVD:

 cc1310f128,